koyote92/dronov_django_3/README.md

 # dronov_django_3
 Study project related to the book by Dronov Vladimir.
+Not finished due to poorly structured book